Asian stock markets follow Wall Street higher

 The Dow Jones Industrial Average climbed 0.7% to 27,930.33.
 The Nasdaq composite added 0.4% to 11,311.80.

-In energy markets, benchmark U.S. crude gained 2 cents to $42.36 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 6 cents to $42.28 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 48 cents on Friday to settle at $42.34.
-Brent crude, the international standard, was unchanged at $44.35 per barrel in London.
-It lost 55 cents the previous session.
+Brent crude, the international standard, shed 4 cents to $44.31 per barrel in London.
+It lost 55 cents to $44.35 the previous session.